mia-platform/documentation/docs/fast_data/real_time_updater/low_code_configuration.md

 sidebar_label: Low Code configuration
 ---

 Here, low-code specific configuration will be described.
-All of the documentation regarding generic real time updater features in the manual configuration are still valid and applicable.
+All the documentation regarding generic real time updater features in the manual configuration are still valid and applicable.

 Low Code Real Time Updater is available since version `4.2.0`